bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+---

+NODE.JS:
+A: Uses the same programming language (JavaScript) and paradigm for both client and server.
+Using the same language, we minimize context switching and make it easy to share code between the client and the server.

+JavaScript is single-threaded, which removes the complexity involved in handling multiple threads.

+JavaScript is asynchronous, which allows us to take full advantage of the processor it's running on.
+Taking full advantage of the processor is crucial because the node process will be running on a single CPU.

+Using JavaScript gives us access to the npm repository.
+This repository is the largest ecosystem of useful libraries (most of them free to use) in npm modules.

+EXPRESS:
+A: The express framework is built on top of the node. js framework and helps in fast-tracking development of server-based applications.
+Ultimately, Express is just a Node.js module like any other module.

-1. Understand and explain the use of Middleware.
+2. Understand and explain the use of Middleware.

+---

+Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.

-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style.

+---

+An API that uses HTTP requests to access and use data.

-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.

+---

+Express router is a class which helps us to create router handlers.
+By router handler i mean to not just providing routing to our app but also can extend this routing to handle validation, handle 404 or other errors etc.

-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API.

+---

+For each API request, the test would need to take the following actions:

+- Verify correct HTTP status code
+- Verify response payload
+- Verify response headers
+- Verify correct application state
+- Verify basic performance sanity the next API testing tool is Postman.